|Nutrition Facts (per serving)|

 - Be very careful not to overcook.
 When cooked for too long, Brussels sprouts take on a telltale greenish gray color and release a sulfur compound, producing an unpleasant smell and flavor—the cause of so much of their bad rep through the years.
-They should be cooked just enough so that they are tender but still retain a good amount of crunch.
-The sprouts should still have some bright green color.
-If they've gone drab or gray, they're overcooked.
+They should be cooked just enough so that they're tender but still retain a good amount of crunch and a vivid bright green color.